 PHC 6064 – Survey of Advanced Biostatistical Methods for the Health Sciences (3)

-This course uniquely blends the fundamentals inference with an introduction to advanced statistical techniques critical for the analysis of today’s ever-growing body of health-related data.
+This course uniquely blends the fundamentals of inference with an introduction to advanced statistical techniques critical for the analysis of today’s ever-growing body of health-related data.
 Topics span the analysis of high-dimensional, categorical, and longitudinal data, and applications are undertaken with the statistical software R and SAS.
 Syllabus

 PHC 6937 – Survey of Biostatistical Methods (3)